-Dining Services at Upper Iowa University offer opportunities throughout the year for clubs, organizations, and trips to fundraise for their cause.
-In an effort to efficiently organize and plan for these opportunities, the Office of Student Engagement and Leadership and Dining Services have implemented policies and procedures for fundraising.
+Dining Services at Upper Iowa University offer opportunities throughout the year for clubs & organizations to fundraise for their cause.
+In an effort to efficiently organize and plan for these opportunities, OSA and Dining Services have implemented policies and procedures for fundraising.
 These policies and procedures provide clubs, organizations, and groups with rules and accountability expectations.
 We understand that many groups desire fundraising opportunities, and thus, we have decided to broaden the opportunities to several groups.
-The following opportunities qualify under specific policies and procedures set by Dining Services and the Office of Student Engagement and Leadership: dining services events, catering events, concessions staffing.
+The following opportunities qualify under specific policies and procedures set by Dining Services and OSA: dining services events, catering events, concessions staffing.

-Procedures:
+Procedures

-- Groups wishing to participate in fundraising opportunities through Dining Services will submit their name at the All Club & Org Fair.
-They will work with Dining Services to set up dates to cover concessions. - If all of the dates are not filled during the All Club & Org meeting, it will be up to the discretion of the Office of Student Engagement and Leadership to fill them. - Groups are responsible for finding members/representatives to fulfill their event needs.
+- Groups wishing to participate in fundraising opportunities through Dining Services will submit their name at the end of the All Club & Org meeting for a random drawing.
+As names are drawn, the group's representative will pick two dates.
+This process will continue until all dates are filled or no more Clubs or Orgs want to sign up for more fundraising opportunities. - If all of the dates are not filled during the All Club & Org meeting, it will be up to the discretion of OSA to fill them - Groups are responsible for finding members/representatives to fulfill their event needs.
 The Aramark Manager must be notified with the names and phone numbers of those who will be helping at time of sign up.
 To deliver this list contact the Aramark Manger at 563-425-5767.

-Policies and Expectations:
+Policies and Expectations

 - 1) UIU Dining Services relies on the agreed upon number of people to show up the day of the fundraising opportunity.
 When you sign up for a slot, your group confirms the number of volunteers who will be in attendance. - a.
 If fewer people show up than agreed upon, the group will receive 1% less in sales per person missing (i.e. if you were to receive 4% of sales but had one fewer person than needed, the group would only receive 3% of sales). - b.
 Groups are responsible for finding replacements for individuals unable to attend.
-If an entire group can no longer assist, the Coordinator of Student Engagement should be notified ASAP to assist in finding a replacement group. - 2) Commitment to the opportunity is valued and expected. - a.
-Groups are expected to show up 10 minutes before expected for the fundraising opportunity. - b.
+If an entire group can no longer assist, the Director of Student Engagement and Leadership should be notified ASAP to assist in finding a replacement group. - 2) Commitment to the opportunity is valued and expected. - a.
+Groups are expected to show up 10 minutes before expected for the fundraising opportunity.

+- b.
 Appropriate attire must be worn.
 Details will be communicated by Dining Services of what is expected.
 Generally, catering events require black shoes and pants.
 Shirt will vary depending on the event.
 Concession events are less formal.
 Individuals may wear their group's shirt and jeans or an approved UIU shirt.
 Cleanliness is expected. - c.
 Attitude of helpers is important, as you are not only representing your group, but also UIU Dining Services.
 Those displaying negative attitudes, actions or words, may be asked to leave and the group will be compensated less for having fewer helpers. - d.
 Once Campus Dining has issued the payment, groups will be awarded the money they have earned. - 3) Groups and/or specific members placed on disciplinary probation or suspension are not eligible for this opportunity.

-Accountability:
+Accountability

-- Groups who do not follow all the above procedures, policies or expectations will forfeit additional opportunities for fundraising with Dining Services until the next academic year or as indicated by Dining Services. - Groups and/or specific members who do not follow all of the above procedures, policies or expectations may be placed on disciplinary probation or face other consequences.
+- Groups who do not follow all the above procedures, policies or expectations will forfeit additional opportunities for fundraising with Dining Services until the next academic year or as indicated by Dining Services. - Groups and/or specific members who do not follow all of the above procedures, policies or expectations may be placed on disciplinary probation or face other consequences as determined by the Director of Student Engagement and Leadership.